run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/use/register-change.md

 ## Relationships

-### CIs of change
+### CI of change

-To link a configuration item, select Cis of the Change> Search Configuration Item and select the configuration item.
+To link a configuration item, select Cis of the Change > Search Configuration Item, and select the configuration item.

 ### Moving services

-To link a Change Service select Services of the Change> Add Service and select the configuration item.
+To link a Service of Change, select Services of the Change > Add Service, and select the configuration item.

 ### Answering Questionnaires

-It is not mandatory, but some changes may be accompanied by a questionnaire.
-It can be used to carry out a survey (assessment), questionnaires can be answered and the answers will be linked to the change.
+It's not mandatory, but some changes may come along with a questionnaire.
+It can be used to make a survey (assessment), questionnaires can be answered and the answers will be linked to the change.
 The questionnaire must be created beforehand.

 ### Define roles and responsibilities

-To define the roles and responsibilities of the change, fill in the fields:
+To define the roles and responsibilities of the change, complete the fields:

 |Fields|Descriptions|
 |-|-|